mchalapuk/offensive.js/README.md

  1. It reduces the boilerplate of writing error messsages to zero,
  2. Provides very intuitive and extensible DSL for writing assertions (zero learning curve),
  3. Enables easy implementation of offensive and defensive techniques,
- 4. Has zero runtime dependencies.
+ 4. Has zero runtime dependencies,
+ 5. Contains its own `.d.ts` file.

 ## Installation